dobbernaut/test-playwright/README.md

 ### UI tests - Headless mode

-By default, UI tests are running on browsers in headless mode.
-To have the browser visible while running the tests, use the `headless` suffixed yard scripts. ie
+By default, UI tests are running on browsers in non-headless mode (browser visible).
+To have the tests running in headless mode (no browser visible), use the `headless` suffixed yarn scripts. ie

 ```bash
 yarn test:ui:headless tests